- Height: 20-24 inches

 Food / Diet

 Fats and protein are the most important sources of energy to a Siberian Husky.
 Historically, hard-working Siberian Huskies in their original environment ate a lot of fish and other meats, such as locally available mink and otter.
 These dogs are used to surviving as pure carnivores.
 Naturally, this diet would be hard to replicate in most domestic environments- not to mention that the lifestyle and habits of a modern-day Husky and their ancestors are hugely different.
-Thankfully, this means there’s no need to exclusively feed these beautiful animals raw flesh since your Husky will probably not lieve the same life as his ancestors.
-These dogs do well on rich and diverse diets that include lean meat, healthy fats, and fiber from dog-safe veggies.
+Thankfully, this means there’s no need to exclusively feed these beautiful animals raw flesh since your Husky will probably won’t spend his days pulling sleds through snow and ice.
+Today, these dogs do well on rich and diverse diets that include lean meat, healthy fats, and fiber from dog-safe veggies.
 However, if you plan on going this route, it’s crucial to consult with a veterinary specialist to make sure that you’re not missing some essential nutrients and putting your dog’s health at risk.
 While there are plenty of online experts out there happy to provide dietary tips for your dog, wise pet owners should be wary of relying too heavily on this sort of information.
 All dogs are different after all.
 Only your vet is qualified to determine the specific dietary needs of your personal pooch.

 When it comes to feeding commercial pet food, the Siberian Husky will require premium quality kibble made from all-natural ingredients.
 Cheap dry food is full of fillers and, oftentimes, dubious ingredients and generally isn’t suited to provide all the necessary nutrients, let alone in a high-quality form.
 Again, considering the Husky’s unique history as well as their activity levels and build, it is best if the kibble is high protein- meaning that meat is the primary ingredient on the list and makes up the most of the formula.
 It should also be suitable for their size and activity level, as well as their age.
 As a rule of thumb, a high-quality formula for large and athletic breeds usually matches a Husky’s needs.
-Again, even if you are planning on feeding your Husky kibble, it’s wise to consult with your vet before settling into a feeding schedule.
+Of course, even if you are planning on feeding your Husky kibble, it’s wise to consult with your vet before settling into a feeding schedule.

 Another important part of a Siberian Husky’s diet is the portion size- it’s not always as simple as bigger dogs need bigger meals and vice versa.
 Their origin had a forming influence on their metabolism and dietary preferences.
 Given that these dogs were bred to live a hard working life in the unforgiving Siberian and Alaskan climates, that dictated a need for stocking calories.
 As a result, this breed is very prone to becoming overweight, even with an active lifestyle.
 Simply put, no matter how much playtime and exercise you offer as a pet owner, it will be no match for the strenuous life of a working dog in an extreme climate.
-For that reason, feed them roughly 70 percent of recommended kibble amount and make sure to adjust the servings of homemade food accordingly.
+For that reason, feed them roughly 70 percent of the recommended kibble amount and make sure to adjust the servings of homemade food accordingly.
 Of course, needless to say, even with this reduced caloric intake, regular exercise is an absolute must.